barjin/wbr/docs/wbr-interpret/interpreter.md

 const interpret = new Interpret(workflow);
 ```
+### Options
-We can also specify several intepreter options, namely:
+We can also specify several interpreter options, namely:
 - `maxRepeats`: specifies how many times can the interpreter run the same action on a webpage.
 Breaks possible infinite loops.
-In case this is not the desired behaviour (the workflow supposed to repeat an action many times), it can be turned off by setting this parameter to `null`.
+In case this is not the desired behavior (the workflow supposed to repeat an action many times), it can be turned off by setting this parameter to `null`.

 ```javascript
 const workflow = {